jeff-anderson-cscc/2019-wiit-7340-lab4-spring-external-config/README.md

-# Lab 4: Configuring Spring with Annotations and Component Scanning
+# Lab 4: Using Spring Boot Externalizing Application Configuration

-In this lab you will get hands on practice configuring the Spring IOC container using annotations and component scanning.
+In this lab, you will learn how to externalize properties in a Spring Boot application.

 ## Getting Started